Tomasz Samojlik: Life

 Samojlik studied in Poland, first at the Maria Curie-Skłodowska University in Lublin, Inter-faculty European Study where he received Master of Science in 2002.
-He continued his education at the Jagiellonian University, Cracow, Faculty of Biology and Earth Sciences, where he received his PhD in Sciences in 2007.
-His PhD thesis was titled “Antropogenne przemiany środowiska Puszczy Białowieskiej do końca XVIII wieku” [“Anthropogenic Landscape Change in the Białowieża Primeval Forest till the End of XVIII century”].
+He continued his education at the Jagiellonian University, Kraków, Faculty of Biology and Earth Sciences, where he received his PhD in Sciences in 2007.
+His PhD thesis was titled "Anthropogenic Landscape Change in the Białowieża Primeval Forest till the End of XVIII century".
 Its foundation constituted the results of the first stage of his study on human interactions from 500 BC to 1800 AD with the Białowieża Primeval Forest and determining their impact on the ecosystem.

 In 2020 Samojlik earned a postdoctoral degree (habilitation) in biological sciences in the Białystok University in Białystok, Poland.
 His thesis was titled “Wpływ XIX-wiecznej gospodarki leśnej na stan lasów i populacji dzikich zwierząt Puszczy Białowieskiej” [“The influence of XIX century’s forest management on the forest shape and wild animals population of the Białowieża Forest”].

-Since 2002, Samojlik has been working at The Mammal Research Institute, Polish Academy of Sciences (MRI PAS) in the Białowieża Forest, Poland.
-The Białowieża Forest (literally “White Tower Forest”) is a Polish national park.
-It is one of UNESCO Biosphere Reserve and World Heritage Sites located on the border between Poland and Belarus.

-The Mammal Research Institute, where Samojlik holds an Associate Professor (Adjunct in Polish) position in the Population Ecology Unit, is an independent scientific research unit of the Polish Academy of Sciences (PAS) which is situated near this unique research area.
+Since 2002, Samojlik has been working at The Mammal Research Institute, Polish Academy of Sciences (MRI PAS) in the Białowieża National Park, Poland.
+Samojlik holds an Associate Professor (Adjunct in Polish) position in the Population Ecology Unit of the institute.